kondrak/vkQuake2/README.md

 - anisotropic filtering toggle has been added
 - players can now change texture filtering modes from within the video menu
 - mouse acceleration has been disabled
+- player vision is now warped by default when underwater
 - console contents can be scrolled with a mouse wheel
 - HUD elements, menus and console text are now scaled accordingly on higher screen resolutions (can be overridden with the `hudscale` console command)
 - viewmodel weapons are no longer hidden when FOV > 90